 Climbing Via Ferrata

 One of the first activities I tried during my trip was climbing using a Via Ferrata in Weißbach.
 This was through alpinskischule.at (German website).
 The Via Ferrata is a climbing route and involves a thick steel cable that is attached to the rock face using strong pins.
 In Weißbach we did the Die Zahme Gams route.
-This is an entry level/beginners route which goes up the mountain in a zig-zag type fashion up to 110 meters high.
+This is an entry-level/beginners route that goes up the mountain in a zig-zag type fashion up to 110 meters high.

 White Water Rafting

 The Saalach river makes for a perfect place to go White Water Rafting.
 This involves going down the river in a large raft/boat and using paddles to steer.
 You will work with your teammates to control the boat (but also have lots of fun).
 When on the river you will go on rapids, past big rocks and may even get to swim for a bit.

 During my visit, I went on the “7 Rapids Tour” with www.base-camp.at/en which involves an 8km stretch of the river and is a level 3+ out of 7 for difficulty.
 We got kitted up in our wetsuit, life jackets, put on a helmet and then had a thorough safety briefing, as well as instructions on how to operate the boat and work together as a team.

 Our guide Chris then led us into the river to start.
 He would shout out commands for how we should control the boat, such as “left forward” (meaning the team on the left side of the boat paddle to go forward).

 For the more dangerous and fast (but also fun) sections of the river, we had to work together as a team, listening to Chris’s instructions.
 During quieter and safer areas we then had a bit of fun, such as flipping the boat, floating down the river in our life jackets, raising the front of the boat as if it was a speedboat, and standing at the bow.
 Overall it was heaps of fun and an incredible experience.